IvanZ505/runb-notes/docs/os-design/2-virtualization.md

 #### Scheduler
 - Logic that decides which ready job to run
 - Metric
-	- Measurement of ... #todo fill out
+	- Measurement of scheduling quality

 ### Scheduling Performance Metrics